uribench/software-engineering-handbook/Guides/RegEx/RegEx Introduction.md

 ### RegEx Crossword Puzzles

 When it comes to RegEx riddles, [regexcrossword][7] offers an interesting approach of combining RegEx with the traditional crossword puzzles.
-They are classified according to difficulty level.
+The puzzles are classified according to their difficulty level.

 ### BBC Radio 4 - RegEx Crossword Puzzle